 You get the sense that Lawrence could tell you a story about everyone on this street, such is his eye for detail.
 That magpie-like ability to pick and pluck runs through his voluminous back catalogue.
 An observant, witty lyricist, and any lyricist who can seamlessly juxtapose horrific IRA bombings of British pubs, the Osmonds, crushed velvet flares, and Lee Scratch Perry should always be cherished, this small, slight man with a penchant for glam rock and brilliant jackets has spent much of his life struggling to live up to his own expectations.

-He’s fronted three of the UK’s most cherished cult bands (Felt, Denim, and Go-Kart Mozart) written stacks and stacks of brilliant songs, conceptualized and then realized everything he’s ever set out to do.
+He’s fronted three of the UK’s most cherished cult bands (Felt, Denim, and Go-Kart Mozart) written stacks and stacks of brilliant songs, conceptualised and then realised everything he’s ever set out to do.
 Except one thing.
 And that one thing means a lot to him.
 That one thing is to be famous.
 Like really famous.

 Lawrence—like Madonna, he’s mutated into an almost entirely mononymous figure to the point where it is just as difficult to imagine anyone ever calling him “Mr. Hayward” as it is to imagine her answering to “Ms. Ciccone”—hasn’t picked up a guitar inside his own house for a long time.
 “I refuse to play an instrument in this flat until its ready,” he tells me, as we sit in his living room.
 He moved in seven years ago.